zdlovett/pipes/readme.md

 Again, eventually this should be something that happens over webRTC with no bytes of the payload ever passing though the server connection.

+# Things to Solve
+* Lifecycle management of the pipe/pipe uuid when to invalidate the pipe?
+On last user disconnect?
+* all of the js bits lol
+* should the app actually just be a js webapp that is served as a single page, and then a combo api server / ICE / TURN / whatever server(s) in the background to make it all work?